neuroFuzz/surreptitious/README.md

 TODO:

+    - Use logger to log output to file instead of stdout
+    - Improve final output (maybe use colors)
+    - Perform nf toolkit updates on a per file basis based on detected changes
     - WTF do I do about UDP ports ???
-    - Improve final output
-    - Perform nf toolkit updates on a per file basis based on detected changes